 7.3.5 The WCS Scoping Study (Royal Haskoning 2009) reported that there were no known problems regarding capacity or river quality at Spernal STW, although it was noted that there might be scope to increase capacity at this site.
-However, the Environment Agency assessments for 2006-08 provided for the present study show that the WFD objectives and

-90 Mean value for the two years 2007-2008.
-The same statistic is used for all the STWs described standards for Ammonia and Phosphorus were significantly failed in the River Arrow.
+However, the Environment Agency assessments for 2006-08 provided for the present study show that the WFD objectives and standards for Ammonia and Phosphorus were significantly failed in the River Arrow.
 The fact that the WFD objectives and standards for Ammonia was in compliance at the sampling point upstream of the STW, suggests that discharge from the STW could be a contributory factor.
 Moreover, more recent data for the quality of the effluent show that the works narrowly exceeded its consent limit for Ammonia in summer 2009.
 Levels of Phosphorus significantly fail the WFD objectives and standards for much of the River Arrow, including sampling points upstream of Spernal STW.